satorare-registry/.github/profile/README.md

 # What does the word SATORARE mean?

 "Satorare" (悟られ) is a verb in Japanese.
 "Satorare" is a term that describes a state of being understood or realized.
+In some contexts is is described as sudden, unpredictable moments of enlightenment or realization.
+In a way, discovering, creating and curating sats of value can similar effect.

 The word itself is rarely used.
-The original name for this project was *Satori* but it seems it is being used by a few other projects in crypto space.

 Since both "sat" and "rare" are in this word, it is quite apropos for this project.